anuket-project/RM/doc/ref_model/chapters/chapter01.rst

 - Slower adoption of cloud-native applications and architectures.
 A common Telco cloud may provide an easier path to methodologies that will drive faster cloud-native development.
-- Increased operational overheads, due to the need for operators to integrate diverse and sometimes conflicting cloud platform requirements.
+- Increased operational overheads, due to the need for operators to integrate diverse and sometimes conflicting cloud infrastructure requirements.

-One of the main challenges holding back the more rapid and widespread adoption of virtualised/containerised network applications is when, while building or designing their virtualised services, specific infrastructure assumptions and requirements are implied, often with custom design parameters.
+One of the main challenges holding back the more rapid and widespread adoption of virtualised/cloud-native network applications is when, while building or designing their virtualised services, specific infrastructure assumptions and requirements are implied, often with custom design parameters.
 This forces the operators to build complex integrations of various vendor-/function-specific silos which are incompatible with each other and might possibly have differing and